kitbenjamin/googleEarthImageCollection/README.md

    - 0
    - 45
  ```
- If you wanted to take images at zenith angles 0 and 45.
+if you wanted to take images at zenith angles 0 and 45.
 Correspondingly, nSamplesAroundOrigin and pathLengths must also have 2 arguments in this scenario.
-For example if you had zenithAngles [0, 45], as above,  nSamplesAroundOrigin [1, 10] and pathLengths [360, 260] you would have one image at 0 degrees from 360 metres and 10 at 45 degrees from 260 metres.
+For example if you had zenithAngles [0, 45], as above, nSamplesAroundOrigin [1, 10] and pathLengths [360, 260] the Google Earth tour will capture one image at 0 degrees from 360 metres and 10 images at 45 degrees from 260 metres.

 ### Run imageCollection.PS1
 Run imageCollection.PS1 to collect all required Google Earth images and calculate their view domains. imageCollection.PS1 creates the imageIntervalTable.csv file within the 'imageInterval' directory.
 This file contains information on the camera position of all images that will be created.
 A KML file is also generated that is automatically loaded into Google Earth.
 Using this KML, a sequence of images of the specified area can be created.